 How to Research First Nations / Native Canadians

-[see also our Mi'kmaq research guide for local research needs]
+[see also our Mi'kmaq research guide for local research needs and our TRC guide for Truth and Reconciliation related materials]

 The top three resources are OneSearch, CBCA Complete, and the Canadian government documents search engine